A quick guide to staying within the law when creating online teaching materials

 Do create a link to the original e-journal by adding it to the relevant reading list in Leganto.

 Do add the details of any journal article you require for your students to the relevant reading list in Leganto.
 A copy of the article will be sourced and added to your reading list by the Library’s Digitisation Team, under the Copyright Licensing Agency (CLA) Higher Education Licence.
 See the Digitisation Service webpage for more details.

 DON’T upload pdf (or other format) copies of journal articles you have downloaded via the library catalogue or found online – unless they have been published on an Open Access basis, or you have direct permission from the journal publisher

 DON’T scan hard copy journal articles and share them with your students.

-DON’T upload material you’ve copied from the web to the University’s learning platforms (that includes text, photos, videos, music etc.) unless you have the copyright owner’s permission.
+DON’T upload any material you’ve copied from the web to the University’s learning platforms unless you have the copyright owner’s permission.

 DON’T assume because you cannot find the author’s contact details or do not get a response from an author, that you have permission to reuse the material

 If you are not sure whether you can copy/use something – find an alternative.